Falaise pocket: Operation Tractable

 The Third Army advance from the south made good progress on 12 August; Alençon was captured and Kluge was forced to commit troops he had been gathering for a counter-attack.
 The next day, the US 5th Armored Division of the US XV Corps advanced 35 mi and reached positions overlooking Argentan.
-On 13 August, Bradley over-ruled orders by Patton for a further push northwards towards Falaise by the 5th Armored Division.
+On 13 August, Bradley overruled orders by Patton for a further push northwards towards Falaise by the 5th Armoured Division.
 Bradley instead ordered the XV Corps to "concentrate for operations in another direction".
 The US troops near Argentan were ordered to withdraw, which ended the pincer movement by the XV Corps.
 Patton objected but complied, which left an exit for the German forces in the Falaise pocket.

 With the Americans on the southern flank halted and then engaged with Panzer Group Eberbach, and with the British pressing in from the north-west, the First Canadian Army, which included the Polish 1st Armoured Division, was ordered to close the trap.
 After a limited attack by the 2nd Canadian Infantry Division down the Laize valley on 12–13 August, most of the time since Totalize had been spent preparing for Operation Tractable, a set-piece attack on Falaise.
 The operation commenced on 14 August at 11:42, covered by an artillery smokescreen that mimicked the night attack of Operation Totalize.
 The 4th Canadian Armoured Division and the 1st Polish Armoured Division crossed the Laison, but delays at the River Dives gave time for the Tiger tanks of the schwere SS-Panzer Abteilung 102 to counter-attack.